AdamRaichu/structures-data-pack/README.md

 A vanilla+ data pack containing structures which give the game a little bit more character.

+> Have any suggestions for new features?
+Please [create an issue](https://github.com/AdamRaichu/structures-data-pack/issues) and I'll see what I can do.

 ## Features

 All structures will (eventually; this is a WIP) have a book with associated lore explaining what they are and why they are there.
 Copies of the lore can be found in dropdowns below.